csc-training/node-level-optimization/exercise-instructions.md

 When using AMD uprof, the collection of the performance results should be done via batch system using the command line mode with the `AMDuProfCLi` command.
-Currently, predefined configurations cannot be used, so one should select up to six performance events, e.g.
+Kernel priviliges required by AMD uprof are available only in the `test` partition

 ```
 #SBATCH ...
-srun AMDuProfCLI collect -e RETIRED_INST -e L1_DC_ACCESSES.ALL -O $PWD/prof-$SLURM_JOBID ./my_exe
+srun AMDuProfCLI collect --config tbp -o $PWD/prof-$SLURM_JOBID ./my_exe
 ```
-Available events can be listed with
+Available performance analysis configurations can be listed with
 ```
-AMDuProfCLI info --list predefined-events
+AMDuProfCLI info --list collect-configs
 ```

 The raw profile is stored in `.caperf` format in the directory